 As much I enjoyed the outdoors, I never wanted to spend more than one night away from home.
 I hated going more than a day and a half without showering, especially washing my hair, and even though some campgrounds included showers, lugging all the stuff around for one night took the fun out of the experience.
 Not that camping was always fun.
 I remember the first night in my tent, last fall at Willow Point in Central Texas.
 I’m so glad I bought that air mattress.

 “I need to get all my gear out, maybe this weekend, and force myself to get into the woods and enjoy the mountains.”
 Between the rain on the metal roof and the distance to the next building, no one could hear me talking to myself.
 Sometimes saying the words aloud made them stick when I lacked motivation.
 Besides, I really wanted to explore the mountains.
 Why was I needing to convince myself?
-Perhaps the remaining boxes in my apartment beckoned to be unpacked, but the call of the mountains grew nearly as loud as the summer rain on the heavy metal roof.
+Perhaps the remaining boxes in my apartment beckoned to be unpacked, but the call of the mountains grew nearly as loud as the summer rain on the thick, metal roof.